Find out what Etsy has been up to during the past month. Has your shop been impacted?

 Etsy and Ecomdash

-Each month, ecomdash launches new updates to the tool that impact how you manage your sales channels in an effort to continually streamline your ecommerce business.
-As of December, ecomdash customers can now perform the following functions in accordance with their Etsy store
+Each month, ecomdash launches new updates to the tool that impact how you manage your all your sales channels, including Etsy, in an effort to continually streamline your ecommerce business.
+As of December, ecomdash customers can now perform the following functions in accordance with their Etsy store.

 - Quickly reprint shipping labels and view the archive of past shipped orders via the ‘Bulk Shipping Support’ screen.
 This will be helpful for keeping track of repeat customers.